Examples & Insights from the Matching Gift Idea Exchange

 Best Practice For Your Team:

-Take a multi-channel engagement approach by incorporating SMS into your outreach strategy in addition to standard follow-up emails and more.
+Take a multi-channel engagement approach by incorporating SMS into your outreach strategy, in addition to standard follow-up emails and other methods.

 Note: Double the Donation offers automated SMS messaging for its Enterprise-level users.
 Interested?
-Learn more about upgrading your account here.
+Learn more about upgrading your account in our comprehensive guide.

 5) Leverage direct mail to promote matching opportunities.

 In today’s digital world, it can be easy to forget about the power of direct mail marketing.
-However, incorporating snail mail into your matching gift promotional strategy can have a big impact.
+However, incorporating snail mail into your matching gift promotional strategy can have a significant impact.

 What this Organization Does Well:

-Scripps College leverages beautifully designed, eye-catching direct mail cards as a way to draw its supporters’ attention to matching gifts.
-And, to empower donors to take the next steps without delay, the institution implements a scannable QR code that directs recipients to its online matching gifts page.
+Scripps College utilizes beautifully designed, eye-catching direct mail cards to draw its supporters’ attention to matching gifts.
+And, to empower donors to take the following steps without delay, the institution implements a scannable QR code that directs recipients to its online matching gifts page.

 Best Practice For Your Team: